ICCheck: A Portable, Language-Agnostic Tool for Synchronizing Code Clones: Conclusion

 By utilizing a language-independent clone search technique, limiting external dependencies to Git, and adopting a CLI-based input/output approach, we designed and prototyped ICCheck, a highly portable tool for supporting code clone synchronization.
 Furthermore, by incorporating Language Server functionality, we demonstrated that ICCheck can be easily integrated with various editors.
 We also provided a quantitative evaluation showing that ICCheck can support clone synchronization in multiple languages within a practical execution time and that its suggestion accuracy is reasonable.

 As revealed in the execution time evaluation, execution time increases in proportion to the volume of code differences.
 This is because ICCheck treats each fragment of a code difference as a query and performs clone search across the entire snapshot referenced by the target commit.
 Optimizing the suggestion algorithm may help improve execution time.
+Another direction for improvement is to conduct a sensitivity analysis to empirically identify a more appropriate default similarity threshold that contributes to overall accuracy, as well as a comprehensive comparative evaluation of ICCheck against existing clone-synchronization approaches to assess their relative effectiveness and efficiency in detecting overlooked clone modifications across diverse programming languages.
 Other future work includes improving the usability and stability of ICCheck by continuing and expanding its use in practical environments, which will help us fix bugs and add new features.
+After these improvements, conducting more formal user studies and surveys to systematically evaluate the practical usefulness and usability of ICCheck in real development environments will be valuable.